Thermodynamic Advantage of Quantum Time-Reversal: Exploring Efficiency of Time Symmetries

-\paragraph{Exploring Efficiency of Time Symmetries} --- The probability of the time-reversed state given the initial state $p(s^\dagger|s')=|\langle s^\dagger|s' \rangle|^2$ is the source of the quantum advantage for these irreversible classical computations.
+The previous section clearly demonstrates a quantum advantage for a particular designed basis.
+We now examine the properties of quantum time-reversal that improve thermodynamic efficiency, which are rooted in the distribution of time-reversed states.
+The probability of the time-reversed state given the initial state $p(s^\dagger|s')=|\langle s^\dagger|s' \rangle|^2$ is the source of the quantum thermodynamic advantage for irreversible classical computations.
 Unlike classical time reversals, for which the probability is highly peaked around a particular involution $p(s^\dagger|s')=\delta_{s,f(s')}$, quantum time reversals can have high ambiguity in the time-reversed state.
 We saw this above, where the maximally uncertain distribution and mutually unbiased basis ($p(s^\dagger|s')=\frac{1}{|\mathcal{S}|}$) allows us to implement thermodynamically efficient erasure.

 While we were able to find the mutually unbiased time-reversed bases for a two-state computation, it's not clear to us how to do this in general.
-Thus, we explore different quantum bases for computation numerically, and compare the dissipation to the ambiguity in the time-reversed state (assuming uniform state density $p(s)=1/|\mathcal{S}|$):
+Thus, we explore different quantum bases for $N$-state computations numerically by sampling using the Haar measure.
+For each quantum basis we compare the dissipation to the ambiguity in the time-reversed state (assuming uniform state density $p(s)=1/|\mathcal{S}|$):

 We call this the \emph{QTR ambiguity} (QTR stands for Quantum Time-Reversal).
-The QTR ambiguity is zero iff the memory basis is classical and time-reversal is a permutation.
+The \emph{QTR ambiguity is zero if and only if the memory basis is classical} and time-reversal is a permutation.
 This measure effectively quantifies the ``quantumness'' of the time-reversal.
 In the case where the QTR ambiguity is zero, we retain the classical result that entropy production diverges for a reliable erasure operation.

-We explore different quantum bases for information storage numerically as discussed in App.~\ref{app: Exploring Bases}.
-The system begins in a classical basis, then it evolves according to the Schrodinger equation, creating quantum coherence in the memory.
-The error rate of the computation is $\epsilon = 10^{-26}$, to parallel CMOS logic circuits \cite{shivakumar2002modeling,Riec20_Balancing}.
-Fig.~\ref{fig:QuantumEfficiency} shows that the computational entropy production begins at a high-point, where the time-reversal is classical, and it quickly reduces by orders of magnitude as the basis evolves to take advantage of quantum effects.
-For comparison the QTR ambiguity begins at zero, but increases roughly as the efficiency of the computation increases.